Coedice/JeDi/README.md

 /my_path/my_directory/JeDi/module_1/05-python_filter/
 ```

-JeDi uses [piawka](https://github.com/novikovalab/piawka); all credits to its authors :)
+*JeDi* uses [piawka](https://github.com/novikovalab/piawka); all credits to its authors :)

 ---------------------------------------------------------------------------
 ## CITATION <a name="citation"></a>
-If you use JeDi, please cite "Pavlova, et al. A shift to metapopulation genetic management for persistence of a species threatened by fragmentation: the case of an endangered Australian freshwater fish.
+If you use *JeDi*, please cite "Pavlova, et al. A shift to metapopulation genetic management for persistence of a species threatened by fragmentation: the case of an endangered Australian freshwater fish.
 Authorea.
 October 04, 2024" [DOI: 10.22541/au.172801777.74141428/v1](https://www.authorea.com/doi/full/10.22541/au.172801777.74141428)

 Do not hesitate to contact us if you have any questions.
 We are happy to help!
 - Diana A. Robledo-Ruiz, diana.robledoruiz1@monash.edu